Back to all posts

 Another myth is that you can simply stretch the pain away.
 While stretching is beneficial for overall flexibility, it often doesn’t address the specific, concentrated tightness of a fascial restriction.
 These points require direct, sustained pressure to release effectively.
 Understanding these distinctions helps you see why myofascial release therapy is such a unique and effective treatment for chronic pain.

-Myofascial vs. Traditional Massage: What’s the Difference?
+Myofascial vs. Traditional Massage: Which Do You Need?

 While both myofascial release and traditional massage can leave you feeling better, they work in very different ways.
 A traditional Swedish or deep tissue massage typically uses gliding strokes and kneading motions to promote overall relaxation and relieve general muscle tension across broader areas of the body.